Skip to Main Content

 Free Fun for Families

 Los Angeles County is full of amazing museums, gardens, and destinations.
-If you receive CalWORKs or CalFresh, you and your kids can visit these places for free.
+You and your kids can visit these places for FREE or for a reduced price.

 Whatever their interests or ages, there is something for your family inside this brochure!
 Play in huge parks, explore exhibits, or check out one of LA County’s incredible museums!